mtov/engsoftmoderna/en/chapter2.md

 with the most relevant features, according to customers.
 Initially, a first version of the system is created, which implements only high-priority functionalities.
 This version is then validated by the customer.
-If approved, a new cycle---also callled **iteration** or **sprint**---begins, adding a few more features.
+If approved, a new cycle---also called **iteration** or **sprint**---begins, adding a few more features.
 Typically, these cycles are short, having two weeks, for example.
 This allows the systems to be incrementally built, with each feature